-We also host 380 workshops, conferences and networking events across the year to help you progress your project and develop your career.
+We host hundreds of workshops, conferences and networking events across the year to help you progress your project and develop your career.

 This provides opportunities for our researchers to build their research networks, appreciate alternative approaches and find commonalities with researchers outside their immediate research area.